webdriverio/webdriverio/packages/wdio-browserstack-service/README.md

 In order to authorize to the BrowserStack service your config needs to contain a [`user`](https://webdriver.io/docs/options#user) and [`key`](https://webdriver.io/docs/options#key) option.

 ### browserstackLocal
-Set this to true to enable routing connections from Browserstack cloud through your computer.
+Set this to true to enable routing connections from BrowserStack cloud through your computer.

 Type: `Boolean`<br />
 Default: `false`

-### preferScenarioName
-Cucumber only.
-Set this to true to enable updating the session name to the Scenario name if only a single Scenario was run.
-Useful when running in parallel with [wdio-cucumber-parallel-execution](https://github.com/SimitTomar/wdio-cucumber-parallel-execution).

-Type: `Boolean`<br />
-Default: `false`

 ### forcedStop
-Set this to true to kill the Browserstack process on complete, without waiting for the browserstack stop callback to be called.
+Set this to true to kill the BrowserStack Local process on complete, without waiting for the BrowserStack Local stop callback to be called.
 This is experimental and should not be used by all.
 Mostly necessary as a workaraound for [this issue](https://github.com/browserstack/browserstack-local-nodejs/issues/41).

 Type: `Boolean`<br />
 Default: `false`